From Herbrand schemes to functional interpretation: Introduction

 The idea of Herbrand schemes is to view a sequent calculus proof as a type of grammar, known as a \emph{higher-order recursion scheme}.
 These grammars associate certain non-terminal symbols with formula occurrences in the end sequents of proofs, and these are supplied with rewrite rules depending on the last inference rule of the proof.
 For a proof of an existential formula, the language generated by the grammar is a set of witnessing terms for a Herbrand disjunction.
 Again, there is a connection with functional interpretation here, noted already in \cite{APAL20}, in the use of higher-order types.

 In this note we aim to further complete the emerging picture by showing how, using ideas from Herbrand schemes, we can derive realizing terms in a typed lambda-calculus similar to that used by Gerhardy and Kohlenbach directly from proofs in classical sequent calculus.
 These realizers allow us to construct Herbrand disjunctions for valid existential formulas.
 We thus obtain again a method to extract Herbrand disjunctions directly from sequent calculus proofs without relying on cut elimination, but this time using functional interpretation instead of a higher-order grammar.

-The way that this term extraction works is very closely related to Herbrand schemes.
+A full presentation of Herbrand schemes would take up too much space here; the interested reader is advised to consult \cite{APAL20,afshari2025herbrand,herbrandcyclic} for comparison.
+The results presented here are self-contained and do not require a previous understanding of Herbrand schemes.
+However, the procedure to extract realizing terms from proofs presented here was found by a close examination of the type structure and rewrite rules given in \cite{APAL20}.
+Indeed the way that term extraction works here remains \emph{very} closely related to Herbrand schemes.
 In particular, we retain the following two features:

 \begin{enumerate} \item Each formula $A$ is associated with two distinct types: an \emph{evidence type} $[A]$ and a \emph{counter-evidence type} $\langle A \rangle$ (called ``output'' and ``input'' types in \cite{APAL20}). \item For each proof, and each formula occurrence in the end sequent, we essentially construct a program that extracts evidence for that formula from potential counter-evidence for each formula occurence of the end sequent. \end{enumerate} This program extraction is modular and pieces together programs extracted from immediate subproofs uniformly from the last inference rule used.
 In Herbrand schemes, these programs are represented by non-terminal symbols of the grammar with associated rewrite rules.
 If a sequent calculus proof $p$ has end sequent $A_1,\hdots,A_k$, then a Herbrand scheme associates with each index $i$ a non-terminal symbol $F^p_i$ of type: